-How COPD affects the lungs1
+How COPD affects the lungs

 The air we breathe enters the lungs through the bronchial tubes or airways.
 These are connected to smaller tubes (bronchioles) that end in small air sacs (alveoli).
 Oxygen then passes through the walls of air sacs to enter capillaries and move into the bloodstream.
 At the same time, carbon dioxide moves from the blood vessels into the air sacs.
 This process is called gas exchange.

-Both airways and air sacs are elastic, and fill when we breathe in.
-Once we breathe out, the air sacs deflate.
+Both airways and air sacs are elastic and fill when we breathe in.
+When we breathe out, the air sacs deflate.
 In COPD, damage to the lungs affects elasticity in the airways and air sacs and many of the air sacs’ walls are destroyed.
 This leads to poor gas exchange.

-Some of the common symptoms include1-4:
+Some of the common symptoms of COPD include:

-- Shortness of breath, even with basic physical activity
+- Shortness of breath, even with basic physical activity;

-- Frequent cough, or cough that produces a lot of mucus
+- Frequent cough, or cough that produces a lot of mucus;

-- Mucus production (phlegm or sputum)
+- Mucus production (phlegm or sputum);

-- Tightness in the chest
+- Tightness in the chest.

 For this reason, COPD is strongly associated with tobacco smoking in developed countries, while in developing countries it is often linked to exposure to fumes from cooking oils or heating in poorly ventilated houses, as well as tobacco use.

 Without this protein, white blood cells can damage the lungs (AAT deficiency is a genetic risk factor for emphysema).
-In rare cases, people with asthma (a chronic lung disease that inflames and narrows the airways) whose disease is not treated properly are at risk of developing COPD.
+In rare cases, people with asthma, a chronic lung disease that inflames and narrows the airways, whose disease is not treated properly are at risk of developing COPD.

 COPD prevalence in adults